 Some people have naturally open hips and, therefore, hip openers in yoga feel like heaven.
 For others who have tight hips or hips that have been made tight by running or sports, hip openers can be the most dreaded part of a yoga class.
 Pigeon gets called, and all of a sudden you stop breathing, or a seated wide legged-forward fold is in the sequence, and you just grit your teeth and wait for it to end.

 Sound familiar?
 Trust me when I say I have been there—yes, me, a yoga instructor!
 It took countless times of showing up to the mat, breathing, and relaxing for this pattern to change.
-Things don’t happen over night, but if you take the time to let your hips relax and open in their own time, hip openers will feel amazing!
+Change doesn't happen overnight, but if you take the time to let your hips relax and open in their own time, hip openers will feel amazing!
 Bonus: so too will your back and all of the other parts of your body connected to your hips.

-From down dog, sweep right shin toward the front of the mat, right knee toward right wrist and right ankle toward left wrist.
+From down dog, sweep left shin toward the front of the mat, left knee toward left wrist and left ankle toward rgwrist.
 (If right hip is elevated, set a rolled blanket or firm pillow underneath it.)
 Crawl hands forward until head is on the ground (or prop head up with soft blocks or blankets), and breathe here for 10 deep breaths.
 Repeat on left side.

 Ankle to Knee

 Sitting upright, take right shin parallel to the front of the mat and stack left shin directly on top of and in line with it, keeping feet flexed to protect knees.
 (If knees and ankles don’t touch, place blankets in between them.)
 Breathe here for 5 deep breaths, then repeat with left shin on the bottom.